Impact Acceleration Account (IAA)

 The IAA award will run for 3 years from October 2012.

-By October 2013 the IAA had supported nearly 40 projects using close to £215,000 worth of funding.
+The IAA has supported nearly 70 projects using close to £540,000 worth of funding.
 Projects run across a number of departments and full details of what has been funded are available in the summary document.

 All awards have been approved by the IAA Executive Board who met in October 2013 to agree on progress to date, ways forward and contractual arrangements regarding co-funding applications.
 Read more about governance, evaluation and the executive board.

 There will be more calls for IAA funding throughout 2014 and researchers are advised to watch for communications through the regular channels.
 It is expected there will be calls specifically for those researchers who have already received IAA funding and calls for those who have not applied previously.